 Which API has the best documentation?

-Twilio has the most comprehensive docs by volume.
-AgentCall has the most focused docs for the agent use case: fewer pages, but everything you need is covered with working code examples.
+Twilio has the most comprehensive docs by volume, and its community answers are the reason many teams stay.
+AgentCall has the most focused docs for the agent use case: fewer pages, but every feature has a working code example, and the hosted MCP server means an AI coding assistant can read the tools directly instead of reading docs at all.

 Can I use multiple providers together?

 Yes.
-Some teams use Twilio for customer-facing notifications and AgentCall for agent workflows.
-The APIs are independent and can coexist in the same application.
+A common split is Twilio or Telnyx for high-volume human-facing notifications and AgentCall for agent workflows that need OTP extraction, AI voice, or cross-call memory.
+The APIs are independent and coexist in the same application.